A classic 1940 Romantic Comedy

 , starring James Stewart

-and Margaret Sullivan as bickering co-workers who are (unbeknown to them
+and Margaret Sullivan as bickering department store co-workers who are also (unbeknownst to them

 ) pen pals in love.
 Set in Budapest, Hungary, since it was based on the play Parfumerie